MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Workflow > Build Texture command](media/agisoft-18.PNG "Workflow > Build Texture command")

 2. You can leave these options at their default values, however you may want to consider reducing the texture size depending on what platform you are aiming to use this model on.
-Click **OK** to generate the texture.

     ![Build Texture settings](media/agisoft-19.PNG "Build Texture settings")